National Population Health Survey: Household Component, Longitudinal (NPHS)

 The target population of the longitudinal NPHS Household component includes household residents in the ten Canadian provinces in 1994/1995 excluding persons living on Indian Reserves and Crown Lands, residents of health institutions, full-time members of the Canadian Forces Bases and some remote areas in Ontario and Quebec.

 Each NPHS cycle questionnaire is conceived in collaboration with specialists from Statistics Canada, Health Canada, provincial ministries of health and researchers from the academic fields.
 The questionnaire development involves an elaborate literature research and numerous consultations between specialists in order to adapt existing survey instruments from other well-known sources, or to create new ones especially for the NPHS.
-Every questionnaire is approved by members of the expert committees and the Advisory Committee, which includes representatives from the provincial ministries of health, Health Canada, Statistics Canada, other government departments and specialists.
+Every questionnaire is approved by Statistics Canada, members of the expert committees and the Advisory Committee, which includes representatives from the provincial ministries of health, Health Canada, Public Health Agency of Canada, Statistics Canada, other government departments and specialists.

 Data collection is performed using a computer-assisted interview (CAI) system.
 The logical flow of the questions is programmed to reflect skip pattern associated with certain variables such as age.
 The program also takes into account the type of answer required, the allowed minimum and maximum values, on-line edits associated with the question and what to do in case of item non-response.

-Before collecting data from respondents, the data collection computer application is extensively tested in order to identify any errors in the program flow and text.
-Furthermore, two field tests are conducted each cycle.
-The sample size of each of the tests is approximately 900 respondents.
-The tests involve Statistics Canada's Regional Offices and the interviews are conducted by Statistics Canada's interviewers.
-The main objectives of the two tests are to observe the respondents' reactions to the survey, to test new or modified questions, to obtain time estimates for the various sections of the questionnaire, to study the response rates and to test field operations and procedures such as the interviewer training and data transmission.
+Before collecting data from respondents, the data collection computer application is tested extensively in order to identify any errors in the program flow and text.
+Furthermore, field tests are conducted each cycle.
+From cycles 1 to 6, two field tests were conducted.
+For cycles 7 and 8, only one field test was conducted (in November prior to collection).
+The samples from the two field tests were combined.
+The majority of long-term non-respondents were removed from the sample.
+A small number was kept in order to test tracing procedures, among other things.
+The objectives of the test remain the same as before.
+The interviews were conducted by Statistics Canada interviewers in Statistics Canada's regional offices.
+The main objectives are to observe the respondents' reactions to the survey, to test the questionnaire with the changing focus content from one cycle to another, to obtain time estimates for the various sections of the questionnaire, to study the response rates, and to test field operations and procedures such as the interviewer training and data transmission.
+In Cycle 9, no field test was conducted since changes to the questionnaire were minimal.
+Instead, additional in-house testing was performed.

 This is a sample survey with a longitudinal design.